GeoffWilliams/puppet-windows_firewall/README.md

   property names (some names are run-together, others separated by underscores).
 This is deliberate and makes the module code much simpler as names map exactly
 * It is not possible to edit the `grouping` for rules (netsh does not support this)
+* It is not possible to edit the `localfirewallrules` or `localconsecrules` for profiles (this needs corresponding group policy)
 * The Windows Advanced Firewall GUI allows multiple individual types to be set for ICMPv4 and ICMPv6 however this does not seem to be possible through the `netsh` CLI.
 Therefore you must create individual rules if for each type you wish to allow if you want to limit a rule in this way, eg: